Consider the following atoms in which X represents the chemical s... | Channels for Pearson+

 Isotopes

-Isotopes are variants of a particular chemical element that have the same number of protons but different numbers of neutrons, resulting in different mass numbers.
-For example, the isotopes of element X in the question share the same atomic number but differ in their mass numbers, indicating variations in their neutron count.
+Isotopes are variants of a chemical element that have the same number of protons but different numbers of neutrons.
+This difference in neutrons results in varying mass numbers.
+Identifying isotopes is crucial for determining which atoms have the same number of neutrons, as they will share the same atomic number but differ in mass.

 Recommended video: